ReportsVena vs Workday Adaptive Planning

 CFO Shortlist Verdict

-Choose Vena if your FP&A team is Excel-heavy, you want to modernize without abandoning spreadsheets, and your analysts prefer modelling in Excel while benefiting from system structure.
+Choose Vena if your FP&A team is Excel-heavy, you want to modernize without abandoning spreadsheets, and your analysts prefer modeling in Excel while benefiting from system structure.

-Choose Workday Adaptive Planning if you need deeper modelling structure, stronger governance, multi-entity planning, or you already run Workday Financials/HR.
+Choose Workday Adaptive Planning if you need deeper modeling structure, stronger governance, multi-entity planning, or you already run Workday Financials/HR.

-For most mid-market companies that rely on Excel for modelling, Vena is the lower-friction choice.
+For most mid-market companies that rely on Excel for modeling, Vena is the lower-friction choice.
 For more mature organizations or Workday customers, Workday Adaptive Planning is the better strategic platform.

 Quick Comparison